-- Setting up interviews is labor-intensive.
+- Setting up interviews is labour-intensive.
 There is the issue of time zones, which can mean interviews being conducted late at night or early in the morning.
 Many stations request that the

 interviewee, you, call into the station at your own cost.
 Some use Skype, which is a better option and can be face to face.

-- There are two types of interview.
-Pre-record, less pressure as errors can be edited out.
-Live shows are just that.
+- There are two types of interview: pre-recorded – less pressure, as errors can be edited out; and live shows, which are just that.

 - It is often worthwhile preparing a list of 10 possible questions you would be happy to answer about your book.
 You can enter this onto the “Promotional Plans” section of